anupumpant/anupumpant.github.io/_posts/2020-05-03-github-markdown.md

 I do not get Github.
 I want to get it.
 I want to build useful stuff on it like [Cyrille Rossant](http://cyrille.rossant.net) has done.
-Do I start a project?
-Or do I start a repository?
-And then how does markdown formatting work?
-There seems to be a learning curve.
-Here's my first repository.
+Markdown seems to be the most important thing I need to learn to do anything.

-# First place to start:
+# First Place to Start:

 ### [GitHub guide](https://guides.github.com/) - 67 min read
 The link contains the following guides.
 You may not need to read all of them at first.
 I started with the 'Mastering Markdown' first.